jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

 - 5.6.1 OpenID Connect (OIDC) / Open Authorization (Oauth)
   - **OpenID provides authentication**
   - **OIDC provides both authentication and authorization (by using the OAuth framework)**
-  - **OAuth 2.0**: an open authorization framework described in RFC 6749
+  - **OAuth 2.0**: an open authorization framework described in RFC 6749 (maintained by Internet Engineering Task Force (IETF))
   - OAuth 2.0 enables third-party apps to obtain limited access to an HTTP service, either on behalf of a resource owner (by orchestrating an approval interaction), or by allowing third-party applications to obtain access on its own behalf; OAuth provides the ability to access resources from another service
   - OAuth is the most widely used open standard for authorization and delegation of rights for cloud services
   - The most common protocol built on OAuth is OpenID Connect (OIDC); OpenID is used for authentication
-  - OAuth 2.0 is often used for delegated access to applications, e.g. a mobile game that automatically finds all of your new friends from a social media app is likely using OAuth 2.0;
+  - OAuth 2.0 is often used for delegated access to applications, e.g. a mobile game that automatically finds your new friends from a social media app is likely using OAuth 2.0;
   - Conversely, if you sign into a new mobile game using a social media account (instead of creating a user account just for the game), that process might use OIDC
-  - **OpenID Connect (OIDC)**: an authentication layer using the OAuth 2.0 authorization framework, maintained by the OpenID Foundation, providing both authentication and authorization
+  - **OpenID Connect (OIDC)**: an authentication layer using the OAuth 2.0 authorization framework, maintained by the OpenID Foundation (not IETF), providing both authentication and authorization
     - OIDC is a RESTful, JSON (JavaScript Object Notation)-based auth protocol that, when pared with OAuth can provide identity verification and basic profile info; uses JSON Web Tokens (JWT), (AKA ID token)
   - OAuth and OIDC are used with many web-based applications to share information without sharing credentials
     - OAuth provides authorization